View Samuel McDuffey's Notice on mrt.com and share memories

-Samuel Newton McDuffey, 93, of Midland, passed away on Friday, April 5, 2019.
+Samuel Newton McDuffey, 93, of Midland, Texas passed away on Friday, April 5, 2019.
 The family will receive friends from 6:00 p.m. - 8:00 p.m. on Wednesday, April 10, 2019 at Nalley-Pickle & Welch Funeral Home.
 Graveside services will be held at 10:30 a.m. on Thursday, April 11, 2019 at Serenity Memorial Gardens.
-A Memorial service will follow at 2:00 p.m. on Thursday, April 11, 2019 at First Baptist Church Chapel.
-Samuel is survived by seven children, Susan McDuffey, Cindy Singleton, Perry McDuffey, Kim Johnson, Judy Flood, Kasie McDuffey, and Kortnie McDuffey; sister, Nelda Snodgrass.
+A memorial service will follow at 2:00 p.m. on Thursday, April 11, 2019 at First Baptist Church Chapel.
+Samuel was born on November 15, 1925 to Clara and John E. McDuffey in Hillsboro, TX.
+He graduated from Texas Tech in 1947.
+He married the love of his life in 1949 to Nelda Warren for 68 years.
+He won the award for one of the oldest CPAs in Texas.
+He is survived by his seven children, Susan McDuffey, Cindy Singleton (Keith) , Perry McDuffey (Veronika), Kim Johnson (David), Judy Flood (Tom), Kasie McDuffey, and Kortnie McDuffey.
+He is also survived by sister, Nelda Snodgrass; brother-in-law, Terry Warren (Nellie Sue) of Eastland; ten grandchildren, seven great grandchildren, and three great-great grandchildren.
+His wife, Nelda McDuffey preceded him in death in 2017.
+In lieu of flowers, donations can be made to the First Baptist Church Midland Preschool Department and Home Hospice Midland.
+Arrangements are under the direction of Nalley-Pickle & Welch Funeral Home & Crematory of Midland.
+Online condolences can be made to www.npwelch.com.

 Nalley-Pickle & Welch Funeral Home